History of the telescope: Spread of the invention

 In 1610, Galileo Galilei observed with his telescope that Venus showed phases, despite remaining near the sun in Earth's sky (first image).
 This proved that Venus orbits the sun and not Earth, as predicted by Copernicus's heliocentric model, and it disproved the then-conventional geocentric model (second image).

 Galileo set himself to improving the telescope, producing telescopes of increased magnification.
 His first telescope had a 3x magnification, but he soon made instruments which magnified 8x, and finally, one nearly a meter long with a 37mm objective (which he would stop down to 16mm or 12mm) and a 23x magnification.
-With this last instrument, he began a series of astronomical observations in October or November of 1609, observing the satellites of Jupiter, hills and valleys on the moon, the phases of Venus and spots on the sun (using the projection method rather than direct observation).
+With this last instrument, he began a series of astronomical observations in October or November 1609, observing the satellites of Jupiter, hills and valleys on the moon, the phases of Venus and spots on the sun (using the projection method rather than direct observation).
 Galileo noted that the revolution of the satellites of Jupiter, the phases of Venus, rotation of the sun and the tilted path its spots followed for part of the year pointed to the validity of the sun-centered Copernican system over other Earth-centered systems such as the one proposed by Ptolemy.

 Galileo's instrument was the first to be given the name "telescope".
 The name was invented by the Greek poet/theologian Giovanni Demisiani at a banquet held on April 14, 1611, by Prince Federico Cesi to make Galileo Galilei a member of the Accademia dei Lincei.
 The word was created from the Greek tele = 'far' and skopein = 'to look or see'; teleskopos = 'far-seeing'.

 By 1626 knowledge of the telescope had spread to China when German Jesuit and astronomer Johann Adam Schall von Bell published Yuan jing shuo, (遠鏡說, Explanation of the Telescope) in Chinese and Latin.